Geet-George/JOANNE/Level_2/README.md

 - The log file is a .txt file which records the details of sondes that failed to detect an automatic launch.
 For the failed sondes, since these details are not available from the Level-1 .PQC files directly, this file is kept as a log.
 The file also mentions the total sondes that failed to detect a launch.

-- The file also mentions how many sondes were classified as "good","bad" and "ugly" as per each test of ind_FLAG, srf_FLAG and FLAG.
+- The file also mentions how many sondes were classified as "good","bad" and "ugly" as per each test of `ind_FLAG`, `srf_FLAG` and `FLAG`.

 - One log file each is generated for HALO and P3.